fishworks/gofi.sh/content/homepage/cookbook.md

 ## Manuals

-Fish expects to find manual pages in `/usr/local/share/man/`, not in `/usr/local/man/`.
+GoFish expects to find manual pages in `/usr/local/share/man/`, not in `/usr/local/man/`.

 ## A quick word on naming